markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/safety.md

 <br>

 ## Positive:
-- **Campus Safety:** Students feel secure with the presence of campus police, blue light emergency phones, and public safety officers patrolling after 9pm.
-Examples include the quick response to emergency calls and the visibility of security vehicles.
+- **Campus Presence:**  Students feel reassured by the visible presence of campus police and security measures, such as the GW Police Department (GWPD) and emergency poles.
-- **Neighborhood Security:** The university is situated in a safe and quiet neighborhood, contributing to students' comfort.
-The proximity to Homeland Security and low crime rates in the surrounding area are often mentioned.
+- **Night Safety:**  Services like campus taxis and the 4ride late-night escort service contribute to a sense of safety during nighttime.
-- **Safety Measures:** The university's efforts in safety training, such as self-defense classes and preventative training, are appreciated.
-Additionally, the security system is described as top-notch, with locked closets in dorms and emergency systems installed across campus.
+- **Urban Safety:**  Despite being in the heart of Washington D.C., students appreciate the campus's separation from city bustle and the livability of the Foggy Bottom neighborhood.
-- **Night Safety:** Many students report feeling safe walking alone at night on campus, thanks to well-lit paths and constant patrols.
+- **Safety Resources:**  The university's efforts in providing safety information and awareness about issues like sexual assault are recognized and valued.
-- **Security Alerts:** The university's communication regarding safety concerns, including text alerts and helicopter searches during emergencies, is seen as a positive aspect of campus security.
+- **Security Measures:**  The implementation of security in dorms, including access cards and the presence of security personnel, is seen as effective in maintaining a safe environment.

 ## Negative:
-- **Off-Campus Concerns:** Students express unease once leaving campus, with some areas described as sketchy or tense, and advice against walking alone late at night.
+- **Crime Alerts:**  Receiving frequent crime alerts can create an atmosphere of concern and distrust among students.
-- **Theft Issues:** There are reports of theft, particularly of unattended laptops, and recommendations to use U-locks for bikes and to lock dorm doors.
+- **Urban Risks:**  The reality of being in a city with crime and the need for constant awareness, especially at night, is a concern for some students.
-- **Substance Abuse:** While the drug scene is described as almost non-existent, there are warnings about obtaining drugs from trusted sources and the need to be cautious.
+- **Theft Incidents:**  Multiple accounts of on-campus robberies and thefts, particularly of laptops, have been reported, raising safety concerns.
-- **Safety Incidents:** A few students mention incidents such as armed non-students on campus and thefts, which have impacted their sense of security.
+- **Security Gaps:**  Some students feel that the security on campus is not as secure as it could be, with non-students occasionally gaining access to dorms.
-- **Party Safety:** Some students feel less safe at frat parties and advise against walking alone to and from such events.
+- **Vigilance Required:**  The need to be observant and to travel in groups at night is emphasized, indicating that safety is not taken for granted.

 <br>

 ## Most Positive Examples:
-- "campus crime is extremely low"
+- "i feel safe walking around at night"
-- "feel safe even when i am walking alone across the campus"
+- "there is a lot of gwpd that takes care of the general safety"
-- "security is really good about notifying everyone about any security concerns"
+- "gw works really hard to provide safety"
-- "safety staff are always on call"
+- "cops are everywhere in d.c"
-- "they had helicopters within the hour to search campus"
+- "for an open campus in an urban city, i generally feel safe on campus"

 ## Most Negative Examples:
-- "it can be very sketchy"
+- "occasionally i get crime alerts"
-- "theft has been a problem"
+- "there have been multiple accounts of on-campus robberies"
-- "we had a small gunner scare (it ended up being a mistake)"
+- "gwpp came when i pressed the button on the emergency pole"
-- "only thing safe about it is people obtaining drugs from 'a guy they trust'"
+- "however, safety has been a concern lately as there have been a number of armed robberies, petty thefts, and the like on campus"
-- "if the environment doesn't feel right, don't come here"
+- "considering the fact that it is a city, you never know what's coming your way"

 <br>